+44 (0) 121 582 0192 [email protected]

 Inspired by the GDPR, many nations have begun introducing stricter and more comprehensive data privacy regulations.
-One such nation is Brazil, which implemented the Brazil LGPD data protection law (Lei Geral de Proteção de Dados), translating to General Data Protection Law, in August 2020.
+The Brazil government which implemented the Brazil LGPD data protection law (Lei Geral de Proteção de Dados), translating to General Data Protection Law, in August 2020.

 The law has been in effect for a year now and since August 21, 2021, penalties for non-compliance can be enforced on organizations.
 It is high time for organizations that collect, use, and disclose the personal information of Brazilian residents to understand what the LGPD demands and how they can be compliant.